tinybirdco/ci/v2_to_v3.md

 +         tb_host: https://api.tinybird.co
 ```

+For complete CICD you need `append_fixtures.sh` new script and to update `exec_test.sh`.
+You can get them from [scripts folder](https://github.com/tinybirdco/ci/tree/main/scripts)

 ## Using GitLab

 The changes for this provider are a bit different.
 Apart from updating the CI/CD version, we need to remove the `cleanup_cd_env` step, because it is not needed, and include three new steps for promote, rollback and remove releases.